tigerfarm/work/book/Frontline/README.md

 To [Handle Incoming Conversations](https://www.twilio.com/docs/frontline/handle-incoming-conversations), you can let Twilio Conversations create new conversations for you automatically.

-What missing from a newly created conversation is a Twilio Frontline user.
+What is missing from a newly created conversation is a Twilio Frontline user/worker.
-You will need to add a Frontline user with routing.
+You will need to add a Frontline worker with routing, and update the CRM customer information.

 The onConversationAdd webhook will be called before creating a conversation.
 There are three options to handle the routing of incoming conversations: